Brick-C/Brick-C/README.md

 - 🔭 I’m currently working on -> Still Tinkering...
 - 🌱 I’m currently learning -> React
 - 📫 How to reach me -> **tamjid2077@gmail.com**
-- ⚡ About Me -> Lover of Tea & Biryani
+- ⚡ About Me -> A Musafir, Lover of Women, Tea & Biryani